Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Proof of Theorem and Corollary

-\subsection{Proof of \ref{(ii)}}
+\subsection{Proof of \eqref{(ii)}}

-From Theorem \ref{thm:Main}\ref{(i)} we know that the derivative of the integrated density of states is a continuous function and it is proportional to the Chern character $\Chern(\F_{b})$ for every $b$ restricted to compact intervals in $(b_1,b_2)$ where the spectral island $\sigma_b$ remains isolated from the rest of the spectrum.
+From Theorem \ref{thm:Main}\eqref{(i)} we know that the derivative of the integrated density of states is a continuous function and is proportional to the Chern marker $\Chern(\F_{b})$ for every $b$ restricted to compact intervals in $(b_1,b_2)$ where the spectral island $\sigma_b$ remains isolated from the rest of the spectrum.

 The main observation, proved for the convenience of the reader in Appendix \ref{app:ChernAppendix}, is that the map

 takes {\bf integer values} when $b/(2\pi)\in \mathbb{Q}$.
 Since the map is at the same time uniformly continuous on any compact interval included in $(b_1,b_2)$, a straightforward argument shows that it must be constant and thus everywhere equal to an integer $c_1\in \mathbb{Z}$.